What is norovirus? 2018 Winter Olympics plagued by vomit-inducing bug

 Health officials in South Korea said that a preliminary five-day survey of water for cooking and drinking has come up negative for norovirus.
 Restaurants and all food facilities linked to the Olympics will also be inspected.

-“This is really scary for the athletes -- if you have norovirus you really are incapacitated,” said Jaykus, though no athletes have reported having symptoms of the virus.
+“This is really scary for the athletes -- if you have norovirus you really are incapacitated,” said Jaykus.

 The Associated Press contributed to this report.